Imperfect Vegan: Eating Foods or Drinks that used Animal By-Products in their Production Process (Sugar, Beer, Wine and Other Beverages)May 07, 2020

 Using gelatin, made from the tendons, cartilages and bones of animals, and used as a thickener, gelling agent, etc.

-Among others like casein (from milk), or albumin (from eggs) used for clarification, processing, refining, colouring, adding texture, etc.
+Among others like casein (from milk), or albumin (from eggs) used for clarification, processing, refining, coloring, adding texture, etc.

 Many of us who are vegan find it easy to stay away from a food product that clearly lists some of these non-vegan products in the ingredients.
 I’m thinking mostly of gelatin, or things like albumin (from eggs) or lactose or casein (from milk).
 When you can see this as part of the ingredients, that’s as simple a choice as not purchasing products that include meat, dairy or eggs.
 However, we can’t tell whether some of these I’ve mentioned, or others, were part of the production process by looking at the ingredients list, so what to do?
 What to do?